Selling a Used RV Florida: 10 Expert Tips to Get Top Dollar

 Mistake #3: Being Inflexible During Negotiations

 Every buyer will negotiate.
-Refusing to budge even $1,000 on a $60,000 RV makes you look unreasonable.
+Refusing to budge even $1,000 on a $60,000 RV makes you look unreasonable when selling a used RV.
 Build a 5-10% negotiation buffer into your asking price and be prepared to meet serious buyers halfway.

 Mistake #4: Not Screening Buyers Upfront